-As all grain brewers we are generally weighing things in two categories.
-Moderately large amounts of things – grain and smaller amounts of things – like hops and water salts.
+- As all grain brewers we are generally weighing things in two categories.
+Moderately large amounts of things – like grain – and smaller amounts of things – like hops and water salts.

-I’ll take the pictured Ultraship Ultra-55 [Hands On Review] as an example.
+- I’ll take the Ultraship Ultra-55 [Hands On Review] as an example.
 That has been my go-to grain scale for years and years.
-It has a large 55 lb capacity, the tare feature and the face of this removes so that you can weigh large items (like buckets of grain) and still easily read the display.
+It has a large 55 lb capacity, the tare feature and the face removes so that you can weigh large items (like buckets of grain) and still easily read the display.

 If you’re an extract brewer or you can only keep one scale because of budget or space, look for something in the middle, something with an 11 to 15 lb capacity and a 1 gram resolution – something like this.
 You can use that to weigh out grain bills – you may need to split your grain bill up into a couple batches to get under the capacity and 1 gram will work for hops.